OVERVIEW

 workbook guides and brainstorming prompts toward monthly assignments

-three live online sessions with Kyoto Research Institute
+live online sessions with Kyoto Research Institute every other month

-DESIGN: Co-design a physical product that can be used, worn, savored in-real-life that leverages heritage material and traditional knowledge, respects culture and environment, and reflects contemporary needs and aesthetics.
+DESIGN: Co-design a physical product that can be used, worn, savored in-real-life that leverages heritage materials and traditional knowledge, respects culture and environment, and reflects contemporary needs and aesthetics.

-FINALE: Visit us in Kyoto to join an in-person Fieldwork Day to meet one another, and to explore and reflect together.
+GATHER: Visit us in Kyoto to join bi-annual in-person Fieldwork Days to meet one another, and to explore and reflect together.

 WHAT ARE THE CASE STUDIES?